DeepLabCut/DeepLabCut/_sources/docs/installation.md

 #### The most common "new user" hurdle is installing and using your GPU, so don't get discouraged!

-**CRITICAL:** If you have a GPU, you should FIRST then **install the NVIDIA CUDA (10 or LOWER) package and an appropriate driver for your specific GPU**, then you can use the supplied conda file.
+**CRITICAL:** If you have a GPU, you should FIRST then **install the NVIDIA CUDA package and an appropriate driver for your specific GPU**, then you can use the supplied conda file.
 Please follow the instructions found here https://www.tensorflow.org/install/gpu, and more tips below, to install the correct version of CUDA and your graphic card driver.
 The order of operations matters.

 - Here we provide notes on how to install and check your GPU use with TensorFlow (which is used by DeepLabCut and already installed with the Anaconda files above).
 Thus, you do not need to independently install tensorflow.

-**FIRST**, install a driver for your GPU (and compatable up to CUDA 10).
+**FIRST**, install a driver for your GPU.
 Find DRIVER HERE: https://www.nvidia.com/download/index.aspx
 - check which driver is installed by typing this into the terminal: ``nvidia-smi``.

-**SECOND**, install CUDA 10 (higher versions are not currently supported): https://developer.nvidia.com/ (Note that cuDNN, https://developer.nvidia.com/cudnn, is supplied inside the anaconda environment files, so you don't need to install it again).
+**SECOND**, install CUDA (versions up to CUDA11 are supported, together with TF2.5): https://developer.nvidia.com/ (Note that cuDNN, https://developer.nvidia.com/cudnn, is supplied inside the anaconda environment files, so you don't need to install it again).

 **THIRD:** Follow the steps above to get the `DLC-GPU` conda file and install it!

 ##### Notes:

- - **All of the TensorFlow 1.x versions work with DeepLabCut**.
+ - **All of the TensorFlow versions work with DeepLabCut**.
 But, please be mindful different versions of TensorFlow require different CUDA versions.
- - As the combination of TensorFlow and CUDA matters, we strongly encourgae you to **check your driver/cuDNN/CUDA/TensorFlow versions** [on this StackOverflow post](https://stackoverflow.com/questions/30820513/what-is-version-of-cuda-for-nvidia-304-125/30820690#30820690).
+ - As the combination of TensorFlow and CUDA matters, we strongly encourage you to **check your driver/cuDNN/CUDA/TensorFlow versions** [on this StackOverflow post](https://stackoverflow.com/questions/30820513/what-is-version-of-cuda-for-nvidia-304-125/30820690#30820690).
- - **if you wish to use TensorFlow 2.x**, then you should use currently [DeepLabCut-core](https://github.com/DeepLabCut/DeepLabCut-core).
-Here is a [blog post](http://www.mackenziemathislab.org/deeplabcutblog/2020/11/23/rolling-up-to-tensorflow-2) describing how to do this and the roadmap for the eventual change to tensorflow 2 for this repo as well.
  - To check your GPU is working, in the terminal, run:

   `nvcc -V` to check your installed version(s).